aaron-grau/curic/react/projects/synthesizer/README.md

 The `notes` reducer updates and returns to the store only a single slice of the state: the `notes` in play.

-*NB*: When we have state fields that are independent of each other, we split the reducer into multiple reducers that each handle its own slice of the state.
+*NB*: When we have state fields that are independent of each other, we split the reducer into multiple reducers that each handle their own slices of the state.
 This is called **reducer composition**, and it’s the fundamental pattern of building Redux apps.

 We only have one reducer right now, but later as our app grows we'll be adding more.
 For now, let's define a root reducer that calls all of the reducers